nl253/Notes/Software-Engineering/System-Design/architectural-design.md

 ## System Characteristics

--   Availability
--   Maintainability
+-   Security
-    -   use find-grain, replaceable components
+    -   use a layered architecture with critical assets in the inner layers
 -   Performance
     -   locate critical operations and minimise communications
     -   use large rather than fine-grained components
+-   Availability
 -   Safety
     -   locate safety-critical features in a small number of subsystems
--   Security
+-   Maintainability
-    -   use a layered architecture with critical assets in the inner layers
+    -   use find-grain, replaceable components

+Forms acronym: `SPASM`.

 ## Architectural Views